beingofexistence13/dx/readme.md

 <details>
   <summary>(Cli) -> and about cli it is optained based</summary>
-  Arabic: مرحبا (Marhaba), here is the information in a table format:
+  Arabic = مرحبا (Marhaba), here is the information in a table format:

   | Things | Logic |
   | --- | ---- |